 Touring The Shoals: An Itinerary for Florence, AL

 Florence, Sheffield, Tuscumbia, and Muscle Shoals make up The Shoals in Alabama.
 As you spend the weekend in Florence, Alabama, you’ll find yourself seamlessly transitioning from one city to the next to see all the sights.

 Day 1 in Florence, Alabama

 I arrived in Florence around lunchtime on a Saturday.
 After checking in at the Residence Inn Florence, it was time for lunch at Rosie’s Mexican Cantina.
 Rosie’s is a Huntsville original (about an hour and a half away), so I know and love their cuisine.
 I satisfied my cravings with their amazing chips and salsa, a chicken enchilada, and a cheese enchilada.

 After lunch, we checked out the Florence Visitor’s Center, which has small exhibits on some of the area’s major sights and a gift shop.
 Then we toured the historic Village One neighborhood in Sheffield.
 The U.S. government designed this unique village with a layout in the Liberty Bell shape in 1918.
 The community was built to house the nearby Nitrate Plant workers, which produced ammonium nitrate, a key component used in WWI explosives.
 After WWI, the plant was closed down, but the neighborhood remains with beautiful white buildings topped with red-tiled roofs.

 Next up was a trip to Helen Keller’s birthplace.
 Ivy Green, Helen Keller’s childhood home, still stands in its original state in Tuscumbia.
-We took a guided tour of the house’s downstairs and heard the story of Anne Sullivan teaching Helen to sign the word “water,” and learned how quickly Helen mastered Braille and excelled in life.
-We then saw Helen’s bedroom upstairs and the water pump outside, where Anne taught Helen to sign.
+We took a guided tour of the house’s lower level and heard the story of Anne Sullivan teaching Helen to sign the word “water,” and learned how quickly Helen mastered Braille and excelled in life.
+We saw Helen’s bedroom upstairs and the water pump outside, where Anne taught Helen to sign.

 That afternoon, my boyfriend and I went for drinks at the Carriage Wine Bar, a cute little wine store in downtown Florence that serves delicious wine cocktails.
 For dinner, we went down the street to Odette, a rustic-chic bistro.
 We heard they had the best burger in town, and we were not disappointed!